kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 ## Deployment

-Copy [examples/deployment.yaml](examples/deployment.yaml) and modify the configuration as needed, see below regarding the required configuration values and format.
-When the configuraiont is ready, deploy it to your cluster e.g. using `kubectl apply -f deployment.yaml`.
+See [examples/](examples/) and modify the configurations as needed.

 ## Configuration

 The cluster autoscaler only considers the cluster and node groups defined in the configuration file.

-You can see an example of the cloud config file at [examples/deployment.yaml](examples/deployment.yaml),

 **Important Note:** The cluster and node group names must be 15 characters or less.